 Application of National Guidelines for Pre-hospital and Hospital Emergency Medical Services for Patients Who Require Palliative Care

 The palliative patient is cared for by many professionals, including the emergency medical team.
-The goal and purpose of palliative care are to maintain and improve the quality of life of palliative patients through symptom control, as well as psychological, spiritual, and social support.
-The national guidelines for pre-hospital and hospital emergency medical services for patients requiring palliative care provide general information about palliative care, descriptions of emergencies with specific clinical assessments in patient care, the importance and way of communicating with a patient and their family, including counseling a terminal patient’s family, deciding on the appropriateness of medical procedures, and communicating bad news.
+The goal and purpose of palliative care is to maintain and improve the quality of life of palliative patients through symptoms control and psychological, spiritual, and social support.
+The National Guidelines for Prehospital and Hospital Emergency Medical Services for Patients Requiring Palliative Care provide general information about palliative care, descriptions of emergencies with specific clinical assessments in patient care, the importance and way of communication with the patient and family, including counselling the dying patient's family, deciding on the appropriateness of medical procedures, and communication of bad news.

 Authors who publish with this journal agree to the following terms:

 - Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.

 - Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.

 - Authors are permitted and encouraged to post their work online (e.g., in institutional repositories or on their website) prior to and during the submission process, as it can lead to productive exchanges, as well as earlier and greater citation of published work (See The Effect of Open Access).